Hi! So, you've just installed StackState and you are ready to get started.

 app component will turn red too.

 The timeline at the bottom of the screen gives you the ability to go to any point in time.
 All the information that you see (component details, metric streams, etc.) is relative to the topology that existed at the currently selected topology time.
-Normally, StackState is in the live mode, this means that StackState automatically displays the latest state of the stack.
+Normally, StackState is in live mode, this means that StackState automatically displays the latest state of the stack.

 To see the details of a component or a relation, you can click on it.
 Click on SHOW COMPONENT PROPERTIES to see all details of a component.

 Both components and relations can have one or multiple telemetry streams.
 The most common type is a metric stream also known as time series.
 If you click on a metric stream, you can see the metric stream in a popup.

 If you click on a log stream, you can see the log stream in a popup.
-Again, there are a number of drill-down capabilities available on the left side of the popup.
+Again, there are a number of drill-down capabilities available on the left-hand side of the popup.

 To quickly find the cause of any deviating component, head to the right-hand pane in the selected view where you can find the Problems section of the sidebar.
 It reduces the cognitive flow and provides immediate understanding of ongoing problems.
 The Problems section pane will show you the cause of problems in your view.
 This summary is based on the components impacted in your current view combined with all (potential) causes.
 Problems are automatically clustered by their root cause.

 Problems and issues are displayed in the following order order:

 StackState prioritizes the most oldest problem and presents the rest from the oldest on the top to the most recent on the bottom.

 Component-specific issues grouped inside problems are displayed from the most recent ones at the top to the oldest at the bottom of the list.

 Not all components displayed in the problem pane are necessarily also visible in the current topology view.
 To make the root cause of a problem visible, hover a mouse pointer over the component and select